Call for speakers

 Compensation

-Preparing a good talk takes time, effort, and care — and we value that.
+Preparing a good talk takes time, effort, and care, and we value that.
+Here is what we offer to every speaker for each in-person talk delivered on our stage:

 How do i submit my talk?

-You can send us one or more talk submissions using our 2026 talk submission form.
-Form link expires 30 Sep 2025.
+You can send us one or more talk submissions using our 2027 talk submission form.

 Speaker selection timeline